caddyserver/transform-encoder/README.md

 # Alternative value

 You can use an alternative value by using the following syntax `{val1:val2}`.
-For example, to show the `X-Forwarded-For` header as `remote_addr` replacement you can do the following
+For example, to show the `X-Forwarded-For` header as `remote_ip` replacement you can do the following

 ```caddy
 format transform `{request>headers>X-Forwarded-For>[0]:request>remote_ip} - {request>user_id} [{ts}] "{request>method} {request>uri} {request>proto}" {status} {size} "{request>headers>Referer>[0]}" "{request>headers>User-Agent>[0]}"` {